indabax-za/indabax-za.github.io/content/faq/_index.md

 The 7th edition of Indaba𝕏 will take place at the University of the Witwatersrand in Johannesburg, South Africa.

-We will be in the Wits Science Stadium.
+We will be in the Wits Science Stadium which is located on the West Campus of the University of the Witwatersrand.

+Wits provides a mobile app with information about campus and additional maps.
+The app is available for both [Android](https://play.google.com/store/apps/details?id=ac.za.wits.mobile.apps&hl=en&gl=US) and [iOS](https://apps.apple.com/in/app/wits-mobile/id1638185219) devices.

 For more information, see also [ABOUT](/about)